 Golden State Warriors vs Minnesota Timberwolves Injury Report

-Jaylen Clark is out with a G League two-way, Rob Dillingham is out with a right ankle sprain, Jesse Edwards is out with a G League two-way, Joe Ingles is out with a left soleus strain, and Leonard Miller is out with a G League assignment.
-Anthony Edwards, Rudy Gobert, and Julius Randle are all listed as available against the Warriors.
+Jaylen Clark is out on his two-way G League contract, Rob, Dillingham is out with a right ankle sprain, Jesse Edwards is out on his two-way G League contract, Joe Ingles is out with a left soleus strain, and Leonard Miller is out on G League assignment.

+The last time these two teams faced off it ended in a blowout win for the Timberwolves with a final score of 107-90.
+The Golden State Warriors have lost five out of their last six games and will certainly have their hands full at securing a win tonight.

-The Golden State Warriors and Minnesota Timberwolves face off at 10:00 p.m.
-EST tonight.
+The Golden State Warriors and Minnesota Timberwolves face off at 8:30 p.m.
+EST.

 Related Articles